ProfRosario/PracticeRepro1/README.md

 <code>Enter file in which to save the key (/c/users/username/.ssh/id_rsa): </code>

-If the file path is conrrect, don't add anything just press Enter.
+If the file path is correct, do not type any informatin just press Enter.
 The following message will appear:

 <code>/c/users/username/.ssh/id_rsa already exists.</code>

 <code>Overwrite (y/n)</code>

-Type <code>y</code> and press Enter if you want to delete the old key.
+If you want to delete the old key, type <code>y</code> and press <code>Enter</code>.
+Otherwise type <code>n</code>.
 The following message will appear:

 <code>Enter passphrase (empty for no passphrase):</code>

-Enter a passphrase you can remember (not too complicated) and press Enter.
+Type a passphrase you can remember (not too complicated) and press <code>Enter</code>.
 The following message will appear:

 <code>Enter same passphrase again:</code>

-Retype the passphrase again and press Enter.
+Retype the passphrase again and press <code>Enter<code>.
 The following message will appear:

 <code>Your identification has been saved in id_rsa.</code>